30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 - Prefer not to say

 The "too cheap" floor.
-Together with Question 20, this defines the acceptable price range for each income segment.
-Particularly useful for premium positioning decisions.
+Together with Question 27, this defines the acceptable price range for each income segment.

 - Price is the dominant factor